JanisP13/JANISPRAK140LFINAL/Docs/README.md

 **<h2>Returning to our Project: Selection of the Orthologs</h2>**

-Eight initial orthologs were chosen that had from 70% to 80% sequence similarity to the original ispA gene:
+Eight initial orthologs were chosen that had from 70% to 80% sequence similarity to the original ispA gene for greater sequence variation:
 - _Pectobacterium carotovorum_
 - _Yersinia kristensenii_
 - _Pantoea agglomerans_